ioddgamers/Coming-soon-page/README.md

 I started off by structuring my HTML first, then I settled to start with the mobile version first in CSS before adapting it to desktop.
 Only after I was done did I start working on my JavaScript code.

-## JavaScript Pseudocode
+## JavaScript
-- create an onchange event in my input tag called isEmailFormatValid
-- Retrieve the input field from my webpage
-- Get the input by the user and store it in a variable
+- Retrieved the elements I wanted to work on in JavaScript (the input field, the error message and the error icon which are both hidden)
+- used an event listener for a change in the input field and created a function which retrieves the user's input, compares it with the email format.
-- check if the email is formatted correctly
+- Used an if statement to check if the user's input is valid or if it is invalid.

 ### Built with